Children’s Product Safety and Recall Act - Effective January 31, 2013

 - Prominent secondhand dealer notice must be prominently posted by second hand dealers instructing consumer on how to obtain recall information.

-The law book contains further information and details regarding the above and additional requirements.
+Click here for further information and details regarding the above and additional requirements.